 I typically like to clean up the diet (way of eating) to eliminate refined and/or processed foods, then move on to figure out which foods may be causing inflammation and many symptoms.
 An elimination diet (the gold standard) helps to identify problem foods.
 With problem triggers/foods removed, the client can begin to figure out which foods love them and which do not.
 Through journalling, together we make a protocol that works for him/her.

 You need to remember that there is no “perfect” way of eating.
 However, there is a “best” way of eating that is unique to you.
 That’s what you want to figure out and use to make your food choices.

 So, you’ve decided that you want to start the health journey of figuring out what your body needs to get healthy, feel healthy and maintain/gain vitality.
 Well, that’s where I come in.
 As a certified nutritional consultant, I have the knowledge and resources to guide and coach you on your journey.
 It’s your turn to reach out and make the first step towards your health goals.
-Email Brenda at email@example.com to schedule your free Discovery Chat — can be done in-person or online, you chose.
+Email Brenda to schedule your free Discovery Chat — Zoom, FaceTime, or good old-fashioned phone, you chose.